Sreekee/Nvidia/README.md

 ## About the labs and solutions

-#### Recommended release time of the labs
-* Lab1: finishing at least slides module 1-prepare and 2-dl-basics
-* Lab2: finishing slides module 3-convnets
-* Lab3: finishing slides module 4-energy-based-learning and 5-optimization
-* Lab4: finishing slides module 6-learning-with-memory.

 #### Lab design logic
-- **lab assignment desciption and solution write-up samples** Under the `documents` folder under each lab folder, the lab assignment description document is available as `lab*_doc.pdf` file.
-The sample solution write-up is also provided within the same folder.
+- **lab description and solution samples**
+The `documents` folder in each lab directory contains the same lab description and sample solution `.pdf` documents contained in the Teaching Kit `.zip` package downloadable from the GPU Educators Program [portal](https://developer.nvidia.com/educators).

 - **baseline quickstart `sample_code`**
 We provide a baseline solution `sample_code` with each lab assignment.
 The specific running instruction is available under each `sample_code` folder.
 Training such model renders a baseline score to the given dataset that students are required to outperform.
 The `sample_code` is supposed to be released along with each lab assignment.